HeloiseS/pygalwr/README.md

-pygalwr - module
+Download the Galactic WR star Catalogue with pygalwr
 ---

-This contains a quick utility function to download the most up to date version of the Galactic WR Star catalogue as a clean dataframe.
+This module contains a quick utility function to download the most up to date version of the Galactic WR Star catalogue as a clean dataframe.

 ## Quick Start